-Whether for space travel, road traffic or in industry, professional computer simulations are now used in practically all areas of life throughout the world.
-Realistically modeling in virtual space what happens in real life not only boosts safety but, more especially, also saves costs.
-Just a few years ago, crash tests, for example, were conducted using large numbers of actual cars under real conditions.
-Today, the majority of these tests are simulated on computers, which means that only a few genuine vehicles need to be driven into a wall.
+Whether in space travel, road traffic or industry.
+Around the globe, professional computer simulations are used in almost all areas of life.
+The realistic recreation of real-life events in virtual space not only improves safety, but above all saves costs.
+Just a few years ago, for example, crash tests were carried out with numerous real cars under real conditions.
+Today, most of these tests are simulated in the computer, so that only a few vehicles have to be driven against the wall in real life.

 Injection molding simulation saves costs and time

-When it comes to plastics injection molding processes, simulations also permit considerable savings to be made in terms of costs and, above all, time.
+In the case of plastic injection molding processes, simulations can also save considerable costs and, above all, time.
 Even in the initial phase of a project, professional simulation solutions help to determine the feasibility of specific designs.
-Or they help determine the machines that will be suitable for performing the injection molding.
-At the same time, the software solutions also allow molds to be configured and the optimum process parameters to be established – long before the first real part is produced.
+Or they help, for example, to determine the most suitable machines for injection molding.
+In addition, the software solutions can be used to design molds and determine the optimum process parameters - long before the first real component is produced.

-Many injection molding errors occur during the filling phase.
+Many injection molding defects occur during the filling phase.
 It is not uncommon for weld lines or voids or air inclusions to occur.
-Shrinkage and warpage of the components outside the tolerance limits have to be rejected.
-This requires time-consuming and costly reworking of the mold.
-Simulating the injection molding process allows precisely these errors to be calculated in advance.
-The simulation identifies problems that can occur and permits rapid and simple testing with different parameters or part geometries.
-And all of this is done at the development stage, when modifications can still be implemented both easily and inexpensively.
+Shrinkage and warpage of the components outside the tolerance limits lead to component rejects.
+This means that time-consuming and costly rework of the mold is necessary.
+Injection molding simulations are designed to predict these very defects.
+They identify problems that can occur and enable quick and easy testing with other parameters or part geometries.
+And they do this during the development phase, when changes can still be implemented easily and cost-effectively.

 Precise simulation results

-This is because the part properties are accurately displayed on the monitor in the form of simulation results long before they can be measured in reality.
-A highly developed injection molding simulation can also determine the orientation of different fiber-reinforced plastics and predict weak points in the component.
+This is because the component properties are precisely displayed on the monitor as simulation results long before they can be measured in reality.
+Sophisticated injection molding simulation can also determine the orientations of different fiber-reinforced plastics and predict weak points in the component.
 For the mold manufacturer and the component designer, the precise data from the simulation make their work much easier.
 Thanks to them, time-consuming trial-and-error procedures are a thing of the past.
 Correction loops are significantly reduced.

-In addition, the engineers or moldmakers ought to be and, indeed, must be highly familiar with the software.
-Software manufacturers who provide a high level of service thus attach great importance to user-friendly user interfaces and also offer readily comprehensible, user-specific and interactive training.
+Engineers or toolmakers should also, or even must, be intimately familiar with the software.
+Service-strong software manufacturers therefore focus on user-oriented user interfaces and also offer easy-to-understand, user-specific and interactive training courses.
 They are also available to answer questions with their know-how.
-Injection molding simulations thus make it possible to achieve a perfect part!
+This is how injection molding simulations make a perfect part possible!